What’s that in the air? Why, it’s the sweet, crisp smell of fall! 🍂

 And don’t feel like you have to just stick to your crockpot — chances are people are also looking for cozy Instant Pot and air fryer recipes in these colder months too.
 Yay for time-saving kitchen appliances!

+You can’t talk about trending recipe ideas this fall without pumpkin.
 It will probably come as no surprise that pumpkin searches soar in October.
 So let this be your sign to bust out all those pumpkin-centric recipes!

 Ready or not, pumpkin season is upon us, my friends.